Looking at different organic farming on my travels

 My second outing was in Austria.
-I wasn’t expecting that I would run into a completely different farming method but that’s what happened.
+I wasn’t expecting that I would run into a completely different organic farming method but that’s what happened.
 Entirely by chance.

 I had done my usual method for holidays, booking up the accommodation for 4 days and then winging it.
 We were only going away for 10 days so 4 days meant a good chunk of the trip.
 I felt pretty relaxed about the rest.
 With Booking.com and AirBnB apps on my phone what could go wrong!
-Nothing actually it worked like a dream.
+Nothing it actually worked like a dream.

 The first 2 nights were booked with Suzanna on AirBnB who had a nice looking apartment 15 minutes on the bus into the centre of town.
 We had booked a classical concert on Friday night since this is Mozart’s home town.
 August was in the throes of the Salzburg festival too!